Privacy notice.

 Data we handle as a processor

-When a customer runs a governed WhatsApp channel on our platform, the personal data flowing through it is processed by us strictly on the customer's documented instructions, set out in a Data Processing Agreement (DPA) that forms part of our contract.
-That data may include:
+When a customer runs a governed channel on our platform – from any of these places, whether our own secure web space or Microsoft Teams – the personal data flowing through it while it is captured and passed on is processed by us strictly on the customer's documented instructions, set out in a Data Processing Agreement (DPA) that forms part of our contract.
+The record at rest lives in the customer's own Microsoft 365 tenant; we do not store it.
+The data passing through may include:

-- Message content (text, images, voice notes, documents, location pins and other attachments) sent to or within a governed group.
+- Message content (text, images, voice notes, documents, location pins and other attachments) sent to or within a governed channel.

-- Message metadata: timestamps, sender identity, delivery and read receipts, group membership changes, and the device/client information surfaced by the WhatsApp Business API.
+- Message metadata: timestamps, sender identity, delivery and read receipts, and membership changes.

 - Administrative records: which staff member added or removed which participant, when, and on whose authority.

 None of this data is mined, profiled, sold, used to train machine learning models, or used for any purpose beyond providing the service the customer has contracted for.
-The customer decides what is discussed in the channel, who joins, and what they are told; our role is to capture, retain and make answerable what flows through.
+The customer decides what is discussed in the channel, who joins, and what they are told; wherever the conversation happens, our system does one thing: capture it, deliver it into the customer's own record, and make it answerable.

 Lawful bases under UK GDPR